WADA may ask IOC to retest Russian Sochi doping samples

 Niggli said WADA would also discuss the future possibility of fining a country's anti-doping agency if it is deemed non-compliant.
 Money generated through the fines could be used to improve the agency's activities.

 "Why wouldn't WADA do that when all financial regulatory bodies, when they go and investigate the companies, they fine (them)," he said.
-"And they use that money to actually fund their organisation and their programme."
+"And they use that money to actually fund their organization and their program."

 (Reporting by Allison Lampert; Editing by Frank Pingue)